camdowney/neutro/README.md

 </span>
 ```

-While this can be problematic in some cases, this quirk will often go unnoticed and may be easily written around.

 ### Using stores
 Just like hooks in React, Render stores must be used at the top level of components (never within conditions).
 This is because their values are preserved by their order within the component.
 If a store is accessed during one render but not another, the indexing of that component's stores will be offset by 1.